-Katrina, Sandy, and Harvey have all brought flood proofing and hurricane proofing to the forefront of many architects minds.
-I personally have been involved with designing and rebuilding homes destroyed by Sandy.
-Flood Proof and hurricane proof house design is becoming more and more important in recent years.
-Here are a some ideas for flood proof house design.
+Hurricanes and Super Storms like Katrina, Sandy, and Harvey have all brought flood proofing and hurricane proofing to the forefront of many architects minds.
+Our Architecture Firm has been involved with designing and rebuilding 9 homes destroyed by Sandy.
+Hurricane Proof and Flood Proof House Design is becoming more and more important in recent years.
 All photos in this article are from actual projects we worked on.

 Flood Proof House Ideas